Guimaras: Demographics

+Language

 The people of the province, called Guimarasnon, speak Hiligaynon as the primary language, as it was once a sub-province of Iloilo.
 Filipino and English are widely spoken and understood.

 Religion

+Catholicism

 The two predominant religions in the municipality are the Roman Catholic Church and the Iglesia Filipina Independiente (Philippine Independent Church).
 The St. Paul's Theological Seminary (SPTS) in Jordan is the regional seminary of the Philippine Independent Church serving its Visayas and Mindanao dioceses.

 Economy

-TThe sectors having the most potential to support Guimaras' economic development are mangoes, tourism, cashew cultivation, and food processing.
+The sectors having the most potential to support Guimaras's economic development are mangoes, tourism, cashew cultivation, and food processing.
 Another expanding sector is fishery, which includes growing seaweed.
 Infrastructure, capacity-building initiatives, more favorable legislation, and higher investments are just a few examples of local variables that have boosted the potential growth of these industries.

 Guimaras is well known for its agricultural crops, particularly the mangoes, half of all exported mangoes come from this island.
 The island province is famous for producing one of the sweetest mangoes in the world, thus earning the nickname "Mango Capital of the Philippines" from local and foreign tourists.
 Guimaras mangoes are reportedly served at the White House and Buckingham Palace.
-Guimaras' largest event of the year is the Manggahan Festival (the Mango Festival).
+Guimaras's largest event of the year is the Manggahan Festival (the Mango Festival).
 The variety of mangoes produced are also best for making dried mangoes, jam and other special delicacies.
 They also produce other fruits and vegetables such as bananas, tomatoes, and eggplants among others.

 Transportation

-Pump boats cross regularly from Ortiz in Iloilo City to Jordan, Guimaras, taking about 20 to 25 minutes per journey.
-Other ferries leave from the Parola Wharf in Iloilo to Buenavista, Guimaras.
-The Parola Wharf is used exclusively during rough weather conditions especially by ferries from Jordan-Ortiz.
-A roll-on/roll-off ferry travels around 5 times a day but is mostly used to transport cargo such as sacks of charcoals and root crops across the Iloilo Strait.